xzippyzachx/MXLify/README.md

 This is a University project for EECS2311 group 9

 This reposetory was coded by:
-Zach Ross
+Zach Ross,
-Christopher Moon
+Christopher Moon,
-Erika Grandy
+Erika Grandy,
-Yasser
+Yasser,
 Faruq Afolabi

 Running instructions: